Workers’ Compensation

 To illustrate, let’s assume that you suffered a hip injury in a car accident several years ago.
 One day, you slip and fall while stacking boxes at work.
 In addition to hurting your lower back, the fall aggravates your old injury and leaves you unable to stand for extended periods.

-In this instance, you may be eligible for worker’s compensation benefits because the slip and fall accident caused a new injury to your back.
+In this instance, you would be eligible for worker’s compensation benefits because the slip and fall accident caused a new injury to your back.
 If you hadn’t fallen but only experienced a flare-up from your hip injury, your time off work would probably not be covered.
 An experienced lawyer can answer your questions about the impact of preexisting conditions in workers’ comp claims.

 What is a Workers’ Compensation Settlement?

 In some cases, worker’s compensation permanent partial disability (PPD) is paid on an accepted claim if you reach medically stationary status and you still have a measurable permanent impairment.
 Further payments may be made if you cannot return to your employment at the time of the injury.
-In Oregon, for an accepted claim, you have the option of seeking a comp settlement called claims disposition agreement instead.
+In Oregon, for an accepted claim, you have the option of seeking a comp settlement called a claims disposition agreement instead.
 This settlement may be paid in a lump sum.
 When you accept a settlement on an accepted claim, you may relinquish your right to pursue additional workers’ compensation benefits other than medical coverage.

 On a denied claim you may be able to settle your claim with what is called a disputed claim settlement.
-In this case the settlement fully resolves the claim and no additional benefits are provided as the insurance carrier has never accepted the claim.
+In this case, the settlement fully resolves the claim and no additional benefits are provided as the insurance carrier has never accepted the claim.

 Sometimes both accepted claims and denied claims are settled at the same time as potentially part of an injury was accepted and part denied even though they happened during the same event.